huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 pipe = StableDiffusionImg2ImgPipeline.from_pretrained(repo_id)
 ```

-You can use the application below to gauge the memory requirements of a pipeline you want to load beforehand without downloading the pipeline checkpoints:
+You can use the Space below to gauge the memory requirements of a pipeline you want to load beforehand without downloading the pipeline checkpoints:

 <div class="block dark:hidden">
 	<iframe